 In 2002 I moved my studio to Watsonville and in 2011 to its current home in Live Oak, Santa Cruz.
 Most of my exhibits are local, with the next one planned as a solo show at the Scotts Valley Library when it reopens in 2022.
 Out of town my work has been exhibited at Stanford University, Triton Museum of Art, San Diego Museum of Art, and Monterey Museum of Art.

-Open Studios returns this October and I will be participating on the 2nd & 3rd and 16th & 17th, 11am to 5pm.
+Open Studios returns in October 2021 and I will be participating on the 2nd & 3rd and 16th & 17th, 11am to 5pm.
 Stop by for a visit, it will be great to see you!

 1305 Chanticleer Avenue, Santa Cruz, CA, USA